yangcas/yangcas.github.io/_pages/cv.md

 title: "About me"
 toc: true
 ---
-<p>I am a Research Scientist at <a href="https://www.nokia.com/bell-labs/about/locations/cambridge-uk/" target="_blank">Nokia Bell Labs</a>, Cambridge, UK, specializing in physics-informed and data-driven multimodal sensing and machine learning.
+<p>I am a Research Scientist at <a href="https://www.nokia.com/bell-labs/about/locations/cambridge-uk/" target="_blank">Nokia Bell Labs</a>, Cambridge, UK, specializing in multimodal data processing and machine learning.
 My research bridges physical modeling, signal processing, and intelligent computation, enabling systems that understand human physiology, environment, and interaction in real-world settings.</p>

 <p>Previously, I was a Marie Curie Research Fellow at The University of Sheffield, UK, where I led an EU Horizon 2020 project on battery-free backscatter communications under the supervision of